kaylaoneill/geom99/timelog.md

 -(Bonus: setting up time logs and creating them: around 45 minutes)

 - Weekly total for Web: 2.75 hours
+- Total of all tasks above: 3.5

 ## Week 9
 - Team meeting- planning and reviewing different apps and solutions- 1 hour
   - Looked over Problem Statement, Workforce - possible integrations and different software to look into
+- - Meet with Shawn in lab for problem statement (not included in the time logged) - 15 minutes
 -  Lab time & Group meeting (after meeting with Shawn) - 1 hour
-    - Meet with Shawn in lab for problem statement (not included in the time logged - was around 15 minutes)
     - Finalize V1 of problem statement and submit
     - Look over ArcGIS Soltuions with group and decide the steps forward
     - Work on different solutions as a group
       - Decided every member to look over 1-2 solutions and report back

-- Play with Configerables for Week9 Checklist:
+- Play with Configerables for Week9 Checklist - 1.5 hours
 - https://github.com/kaylaoneill/geom99/blob/main/TestingConfigurableSolutionsMenu.md
   - Field Maps:
     - Readings & playing with builder-45 minutes